oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/model-in-image/initial.md

 Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or use the file `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that is included in the sample source.

+**Note:** If you are using the [Common Mounts]({{< relref "/userguide/managing-domains/model-in-image/common-mounts" >}}) option then use the file `/tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CM-v1.yaml` that is included in the sample source.
+You can do a diff of `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` and `/tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CMv1.yaml` to see the changes that are required for the common mounts option.

   {{%expand "Click here to view the WLS Domain YAML file." %}}
   ```yaml
     #